timcassell/ProtoPromise/README.md

     .Then(html => Console.Log(html), cancelationSource.Token).      // <---- This will be canceled before the download completes and will not run.
     .Then(() => Download("http://www.bing.com"))                    // <---- This will also be canceled and will not run.
     .Then(html => Console.Log(html))                                // <---- This will also be canceled and will not run.
-    .Finally(cancelationSource.Dispose);                            // Remember to always dispose of the cancelation source when it's no longer needed.
+    .Finally(cancelationSource.Dispose)                             // Remember to always dispose of the cancelation source when it's no longer needed.
+    .Forget();

 // ... later, before the first download is complete cancelationSource.Cancel();                 // <---- This will stop the callbacks from being ran, but will not stop the google download.